samsheffield/Narrative_Design/docs/assets/documents/ink-basics-cheatsheet.md

 ```

 #### Variations can be combined
-Here is an example of variaitons which are shuffled and displayed only once
+Here is an example of variations which are shuffled and displayed only once
 ```
 The cat is {~!sleepy|tired|lazy}.
 ```